wilsonmar/drones/strategies.md

 STRATEGY E: Images taken are saved on a server's database for comparison across time, and to use for the basis of additional learning.

+   QUESTION: Is this out of scope?

-STRAGEGY F: On its way to a waypoint/destination, the drone takes pictures of what’s enroute, building a full catalog of the field.
+STRAGEGY F: On its way to a waypoint/destination, the drone takes pictures of what’s enroute, building a <strong>full persistent catalog of the field</strong>.
 Each image is time and geo-coded with elevation data.

 STRATEGY G: The higher the resolution of the camera on the drone, the higher the drone can fly.